polotno-project/polotno-site/docs/demo-signature.md

 hide_table_of_contents: true
 ---

-In `polotno` you can draw directly on the canvas.
-But you can create your own custom UI for drawing operations, and then you can add the result into the canvas with `image` or `svg` elements.
+In `Polotno` you can not draw directly on the canvas.
+But you can create your own custom UI for drawing operations, and then you can add the result into the canvas using `image` or `svg` elements.

 On the demo we are going to create a custom side panel to add signature to the document.